Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/entando-hub.md

 sidebarDepth: 2
 ---

-# Entando Hub Installation and User Guide
+# Villanova Hub Installation and User Guide

-An Entando Hub enables teams to share components across their organization to build composable applications with ease and speed.
-This catalog management software bundle can be installed in any Entando 7+ instance and includes API-level integration with the App Builder.
+An Villanova Hub enables teams to share components across their organization to build composable applications with ease and speed.
+This catalog management software bundle can be installed in any Villanova 7+ instance and includes API-level integration with the App Builder.

-The Entando Platform comes built in with a local Hub for independent development, but additional registries can be connected, including an enterprise Hub where you can share and collaborate on modular components, through a private or public catalog.
-This tutorial describes the steps to install and access the enterprise version of the Entando Hub.
+The Villanova Platform comes built in with a local Hub for independent development, but additional registries can be connected, including an enterprise Hub where you can share and collaborate on modular components, through a private or public catalog.
+This tutorial describes the steps to install and access the enterprise version of the Villanova Hub.

 1. [Installation](#installation)